 What is Cholesterol?

-Although I have always exercised 5-6 times a week and eaten a good balanced diet – rarely touching a take away or drinking alcohol and being unable to ever remember purchasing a ‘ready meal’ – I still had remarkably high bad cholesterol levels (LDL) at 24 years old.
-Don’t panic, I’m not super human – I do have a massive weakness for sugar and more particularly chocolate!
-So how can we take an active roll in controlling cholesterol?
+Although I have always exercised 5-6 times a week and eaten a good balanced diet – rarely touching a take away or drinking alcohol – I still had remarkably high bad cholesterol levels (LDL).
+So how can we take an active role in controlling cholesterol?

-I requested my first cholesterol check at 24 years of age due to a family history of high cholesterol.
+I requested my first cholesterol check in my mid 20’s.
 The nurse told me ‘30% of cholesterol can be genetic’ which I could not control.
 My overall cholesterol level was in the higher range of normal and she said I may need to go on statins in the near future!
 I have to admit I was in complete shock and thought that was a rather dramatic statement to make hence why I started researching more into diet choices.

 I decided to make some significant changes completely removed anything processed and, although not a big drinker, I completely stopped alcohol.
 And the big one for me – I cut out sugar.
 Three months into these changes, and one stone lighter, I was walking down a London street and noticed a free health check station including NHS cholesterol checks.
 What a fabulous idea I thought, but after a quick chat with staff I found I was not eligible as I was under 40!
 We chatted further and I explained how odd I thought it was they were turning away younger people as surely prevention was far better than cure.
 Anyway with our further discussion and the fact no one was waiting, the man performed a ‘roadside’ cholesterol check on me.